Computational-Biology-OceanOmics/OceanOmics-classifier-comparison/README.md

 For reproducibility you'd also have to add the new databases to the `data/databases/` folder.

+We codified our ASV simulation pipeline into [nf-core/readsimulator](https://github.com/nf-core/readsimulator).
+If you want to add new query files, you can use that pipeline to generate them.

 ## How to run this

 1. Clone the repo,